FarronF/limerick-council-meetings/meetings/2020/02/17-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 9th December 2019.md

 While members thanked Dr. Cahill for a very comprehensive presentation, they expressed

-concern over the lack of funding available to Shannon Airport and that National Aviation--- Policy was in direct contradiction with Project Ireland 2040-balanced regional growth.
+concern over the lack of funding available to Shannon Airport and that National Aviation
+---
+Policy was in direct contradiction with Project Ireland 2040-balanced regional growth.

 Replying to members, Dr. Cahill stated that the omission of financial support for Shannon